Albinhsn/ECS-invaders/README.md

 # Invaders
 Doing a basic invaders to teach myself ECS, win32, Audio and Multithreading and a bunch of other things

+The ECS way is to create systems or components to solve things
+* Needs extra data for something
+    * Create a component
+* THen create the system that solves that problem

 # Things i'd like to solve in this project
 * ECS
 * Basic Audio